greenelab/deep-review/sections/08_methods.md

 Eraslan, Michael M. Hoffman, Mikael Huss, Bharath Ramsundar and Xun Zhu for their discussion of the manuscript and reviewed papers on GitHub.
-We would like to thank Zhiyong Lu for revisions to the text that were not captured on GitHub as well as GitHub users aaronsheldon, swamidass, and traversc who contributed text but did not formally approve the manuscript.
+We would like to thank Zhiyong Lu for revisions to the text that were not captured on GitHub as well as GitHub users aaronsheldon and swamidass who contributed text but did not formally approve the manuscript.
 Finally, we acknowledge funding from the Gordon and Betty Moore Foundation awards GBMF4552 (C.S.G. and D.S.H.) and GBMF4563 (D.J.H.); the National Institutes of Health awards